Concerned about driving on the left hand side of the road?

 Cost comparisons of a private driver/guide and transfers vs self driving

-One big positive of self-drive is the freedom you have to explore at your own pace and on your own timetable.
-This allows for all those stops you may want to make at different sights and locations.
-A deciding factor on whether you self drive or use the services of a driver/guide can often be cost.
-The cost between self-drive and driver guide options vary greatly.
+One big positive of self-drive is the freedom you have to explore at your own pace, and on your own timetable.
+This allows for all those stops you may want to make at different sites and locations.
+A deciding factor on whether you choose to self drive or utilise private transfers, can often be cost.
+The cost between self-drive and private transfer options vary greatly.
 Self drive usually varies between hire car types and pick up locations.
 Hire cars can be a simple vehicle starting at approx NZ$80 per day to a luxury BMW SUV or Range Rover etc. at approx NZ$500 per day.
-Additional costs for renting a vehicle can include airport pick up & drop off fees (around $45+ gst per pick up or drop off) and optional excess reduction insurance both of which are charged directly to your credit card upon vehicle collection.
+Additional costs for renting a vehicle can include airport pick up & drop off fees (around $50 + gst per pick up or drop off).
+Also optional excess reduction insurance, both of which are charged directly to your credit card upon vehicle collection.

-Transfers, drivers and guides also come in a range of luxury.
+Private transfers, drivers and guides also come in a range of different levels.
 As an example, Queenstown offers high-end transfers and guiding in luxury vehicles including Bentley’s and Range Rovers.
-A full day with a driver/guide can cost upwards of NZ$1,250 – NZ$2,000 + depending on what was included, number of guides, and how far you want to travel.
-We use quite a few different operators throughout both countries so dependent on your requirements we’ll have a solution for you.
+A full day with a driver/guide can cost upwards of NZ$1,250 – NZ$2,000 + depending on what was included, number of guides, and how far you want to travel etc. We use quite a few different operators throughout both countries.
+Dependent on your requirements and New Zealand Travel Budget we’ll have a solution for your vacation.

-There are certainly plenty of options when it comes to getting around New Zealand and Australia; it all depends on what suits your personal needs, taste and budget.
+There are certainly plenty of options when it comes to getting around New Zealand and Australia.
+Whether you choose to self drive or private transfer all depends on what suits your personal needs, taste and budget.